Photo Credit: River Partners

 WHAT IS AN ENVIRONMENTAL IMPACT REPORT (EIR)

 As required by the California Environmental Quality Act (CEQA), a State Parks General Plan is accompanied by an Environmental Impact Report (EIR).
 An EIR informs the public of the significant environmental effects of a project, ways to minimize them, and reasonable alternatives to the project.
-The Dos Rios Classification and General Plan will include a programmatic EIR.
+The Dos Rios General Plan will include a programmatic EIR.
 CEQA requirements for future work on specific projects within Dos Rios will be determined for each individual project.